 Are Webex hearings recorded?

 Webex is audio recorded, just like in-person hearings.
-If the court switches to video recording of WebEx, you will be notified.
+If the court decides to record the video as well, you will be notified during the hearing.